raspberrypilearning/physical-computing-guide/connect-leds.md

 1. Locate a resistor and take a closer look at it.

     Resistors are a way of limiting the amount of electricity going through a circuit; specifically, they limit the amount of **current** that is allowed to flow.
-The measure of resistance is called the ohm (Ω); the larger the resistance, the more it limits the current.
+The measure of resistance is called the ohm (Ω); the larger the resistance, the more the current is limited.
 The value of a resistor is denoted by coloured bands along the length of the resistor body.
-In this circuit, a 330Ω should provide enough resistance so that too much current does not overpower the LED.
+In this circuit, a 330Ω resistor should provide enough resistance so that the current does not overpower the LED.

-1. Connect one leg of the 330Ω resistor into a hole on the ground rail and the other leg into hole on the breadboard that lines up to the shorter leg of your LED, e.g. A2.
+1. Connect one leg of the 330Ω resistor into a hole on the ground rail and the other leg into a hole on the breadboard that lines up to the shorter leg of your LED, e.g. A2.
 It does not matter which way around the resistor goes.
-You will need to bend the legs of each of the resistors to fit, but make sure that the wires of each leg do not cross each other.
+You will need to bend the legs of the resistor to fit, but make sure that the wires of each leg do not cross each other.

     ![](images/gpio-connect-resistor.png)